 Note 2: A Record of Results showing each Unit of Competency completed, is provided with each Qualification Certificate.
-This document is only provided when all Assessment Tasks associated with the relevant Module are successfully completed.
+This document is only provided when all Assessment Tasks associated with the relevant Unit of Competencies within each Module (1, 2 & 3) are successfully completed.